MetroCard: Back side designs

 For much of the MetroCard's history, images were printed only on the back side of MetroCards.
 These have included cards with the Statue of Liberty, the New York City bid for the 2012 Summer Olympics, a Solomon R. Guggenheim Museum exhibit, and the Circle Line ferry.
-Sporting events have also been commemorated, including the Subway Series, the 2014 Super Bowl, and the 2014–15 season of the Brooklyn Nets.
+Sporting events have also been commemorated, including the Subway Series, the 2014 Super Bowl, the 1994 New York Rangers Stanley Cup Finals victory, and the 2014–15 season of the Brooklyn Nets.

 In 2017, the MTA started issuing Supreme-branded MetroCards at eight subway stations.
 The Supreme-branded cards were popular, and there were reports that some were resold for hundreds of dollars.
-The MTA issued MetroCards featuring Mariska Hargitay, the main actor in the TV series Law & Order: Special Victims Unit, in 2024 to celebrate the show's 25th anniversary.
+The MTA issued MetroCards featuring Mariska Hargitay, the main actress in the TV series Law & Order: Special Victims Unit, in 2024 to celebrate the show's 25th anniversary.